Peter Jack Wiltshire – Loose Histories

 And why am I qualified?

-Because fifty years ago I was one of the army of engineers carving 1000 miles of motorway through the historic landscape of Britain, and I know just how insubstantial was the ideology supporting it -as is now evident.
+Because fifty years ago I was one of the army of engineers carving 1000 miles of motorway through the historic landscape of Britain, and I know just how insubstantial was the ideology supporting it.